moyosthinking/RACAMOJO_rachelf94_cadenk4_jonathanm764_raymondl146/app/keys/readme.md

 ##

 ## Google Fonts API
-A key has not yet been created because the website hates Firefox
+A key has been created and is stored in appropriate text file.
 ##